 The Nvidia GTX 1660 Ti was the worst kept secret in PC hardware and I honestly think the introduction of a 16-series is one of the weirder choices Nviida has made this year.
 But it’s also the fastest sub-$300 graphics card around… so long as you go for one of the MSRP versions and not the inexplicably expensive overclocked cards.
 The Phoenix OC and ROG STRIX GTX 1660 Ti cards from Asus are the perfect examples; the miniature card offers GTX 1070 performance for GTX 1060 money, while the STRIX is grinding up against the far superior RTX 2060 like some nightclub sex pest.

-So yes, the 16-series has launched, we’ve even now got a non-Ti Nvidia GTX 1660 card too.
+So yes, the 16-series has launched, we’ve even now got a non-Ti Nvidia GTX 1660 card too, and the GTX 1650 is about to be released too.
 After the 20-series.
 With the GTX prefix instead of RTX.
 With this being the first in a new range of GeForce graphics cards it’s hard not to feel a little like GPU technology is in retrograde.
 But, after the lukewarm reception the 20-series graphics cards received for their introduction of real-time ray tracing and AI-assisted imagery, it’s not surprising to see the mainstream Turing chips stepping backwards in terms of next-gen tech.

 But that’s not to say these Turing GPUs aren’t without their graphics enhancements over the last-gen Pascal graphics cards.
 You may be losing the RT and Tensor Cores, but there is still enough in the new 16-series silicon to give your games a genuine performance boost.